Kalyanram Kathi: Plot

 The film opens with the protagonist killing some men and then proceeding to get stabbed by a man who thinks he murdered his wife.

 The flashback unfolds, revealing the protagonist Ramakrishna to be a football player who loves his sister Haritha dearly.
-He is protective towards her despite of her carefree nature, something that is not liked by rest of his family members.
+He is protective towards her despite her carefree nature, something that is not liked by rest of his family members.
 One day, a builder approaches his father at their home to clear the land for the construction of a park.
 Ramakrishna peacefully convinces the builder and his henchmen to leave, and instead arrives at his house to settle the matter.
 The builder's goon incites him, resulting in a fight that leaves everyone wounded and Ramakrishna telling the builder the importance of family.
 Impressed, he visits Ramakrishna's home, and in front of everyone, apologizes and asks him to marry his daughter, and Haritha to marry his son.
 However, Ramakrishna loves Anjali, and the builder is enraged to find them together.
 He arrives at Ramakrishna's house and insults both Ramakrishna and Haritha, leading to a brawl which leaves Ramakrishna's father unconscious upon learning about Haritha's disappearance from the builder's son.
 Helpless, Ramakrishna starts searching for her and as days pass, he suspects a politician's son of kidnapping her, following which he proceeds to attack the politician, his goons and son, only to realize he's not involved in it.
 Ramakrishna is arrested and then bailed by his family members who ask him to stop searching for Haritha, leave the city and fulfill his dream of playing the nationals.